Only Murders in the Building: Filming

 The Belnord on West 86th Street on the Upper West Side is used for exterior shots of the fictional Arconia apartment building.

 Principal photography for the first season began on December 3, 2020, in New York City, and concluded in April 2021.
 The Belnord was used for exterior shots of the Arconia.
-Filming of the second season began on December 1, 2021.
+Filming for the second season began on December 1, 2021 and ended in March 2022.
 Filming for the third season occurred between January and April 2023.
 Filming for the fourth season took place between March and June 2024.
 Filming for the fifth season occurred between March and June 2025.
+Filming for the sixth season occurred in London between May and August 2026.

 Music

 A digital album for the score was released on August 27, 2021, four days before the series's debut.
 On July 15, 2022, the original song that was played briefly in the second season episode "Here's Looking at You", "Angel in Flip-Flops", was released online.
 It was performed by Steve Martin as his character Charles-Haden Savage, and written by Martin and Kirker Butler, with Paul Shaffer as producer.
 An album for the second season was released on August 12, 2022.
 An album for the third season was released on September 15, 2023, followed by a deluxe edition on October 4.
 An album for the fourth season was released on October 25, 2024.
 An album for the fifth season was released on October 24, 2025.